MicrosoftDocs/PowerShell-Docs/reference/7.3/PowerShellGet/Install-Module.md

 > [!IMPORTANT]
 > As of April 2020, the PowerShell Gallery no longer supports Transport Layer Security (TLS)
 > versions 1.0 and 1.1.
-If you are not using TLS 1.2 or higher, you will receive an error when
+If you aren't using TLS 1.2 or higher, you will receive an error when
 > trying to access the PowerShell Gallery.
 Use the following command to ensure you are using TLS
 > 1.2:
 >